l0g0l/l0g0l/README.md

    who_i_am:
       [
-         "From entrepreneur and secretary to Web Developer", "More Frontender, but knowing Back"
+         "From entrepreneur and secretary to Web Developer", "More frontend oriented but with knowledge on back-end side" ],
-      ],

    code: ["HTML", "CSS", "Javascript"],